Find nonpartisan information on registering to vote, where and when to cast your ballot, which candidates are running for office, and more.

 Howl Mountain, North Carolina is a place where people are "born hard."
 Rory Docherty returns there after a tour in the Korean War and takes up as a whiskey runner.

 Global warming has changed the face of the planet.
 America is ripping itself apart in its second civil war.

 In the early 20th century, thanks to the oil discovered on their land, members of the Osage Indian Nation in Oklahoma were the richest people, per capita, on the planet.

 If you were trying to find a book written by someone living in a yurt I’ve found one for you.

 Jane Wheel knows she’s good at finding antiques, but she had no idea she’d be so good at finding dead bodies.

 Do you know someone lacking empathy?
 Think that they can't change?
 A new study offers hope for grinches and grumps.
 Researchers from the University of Toronto suggest that reading fiction can make people more empathetic.
 The authors of the study wrote that literature can enhance a reader's empathy, or ability to understand someone else's point-of-view.

 Browsing shelves in the library provides a serendipitous pleasure that browsing the Amazon Marketplace never will.
-When you’re on Amazon everything is an algorithm, you’re seeing everything you’re supposed to see.
-When you wander through the stacks in a library …Read More

 Here are some spooky reads to get you in the Halloween spirit.